klien1/trpc-test/README.md

 A simple form input using TRPC, Prisma, Postgres, Express, and React

 # How to use

-cd ./trpc-test/
+  1) cd ./trpc-test/
-docker compose up --build -d
+  2) docker compose up --build -d
-cd server
+  3) cd ./server
-npm install
+  4) npm install
-npx prisma generate
+  5) npx prisma generate
-npx prisma db push
+  6) npx prisma db push
-npm start
+  7) npm start (in ./server)

+# Ports
-Client is running on port 3000
+  1) Client is running on port 3000
-Server is running on port 4000
+  2) Server is running on port 4000
-Postgres is running on port 5432
+  3) Postgres is running on port 5432

-#Endpoints
+# Endpoints
-/api/fetchCourse - display all courses submitted to database /api/postCourse - posts courses after some validation
+/api/fetchCourse - display all courses submitted to database
+/api/postCourse - posts courses after some validation